mk-fg/python-onedrive/doc/api.md

         named files or "ChooseNewName" to let OneDrive derive some similar unique name.
 Behavior of this option mimics underlying API.

+        downsize is a true/false API flag, similar to overwrite.

     * mkdir(name=None, folder\_id='me/skydrive', metadata={})